U.S. officials say Takata air bag likely involved in fatal crash

 “After examination of the vehicle and other evidence, NHTSA has concluded that a ruptured Takata air bag inflator is likely to have been involved,” NHTSA Administrator Mark Rosekind said in a statement issued on Friday.

-The woman’s car was covered by an earlier Honda recall issued a last year.
+The woman’s car was covered by an earlier Honda recall issued last year.
+NHTSA said Honda reported that recall notices were mailed to affected owners in late March.

-Honda, Takata’s top customer, said the car in the fatal Louisiana crash was sold to its current owner last October and that a notification that the car was involved in a safety campaign related to air bags was mailed on April 2.

-The NHTSA said it reached the conclusion after examining evidence, including a police report, medical records and an inspection of the vehicle.
-Honda said “an NHTSA representative was present when Honda inspected the air bag inflator to confirm rupture.”
+NHTSA said it reached the conclusion after examining evidence including a police report, medical records and an inspection of the vehicle.

 Defective Takata air bag inflators have been linked to six other deaths and hundreds of injuries worldwide.
 All of the deaths have occurred in vehicles manufactured by Honda.